CodeCrafter-oss/KPMG_Home_Assignmemt/README.md

    * The API formats Top-K chunks into a numbered CONTEXT block, adds the user profile (if any), and asks GPT-4o to answer **only from the provided context**.

-**Why normalization?**
-Unit-length vectors turn dot-product into cosine similarity and stabilize scoring across documents; the code normalizes both the stored vectors and the query vector before ranking.

-### (IR note)

 This is a **semantic information-retrieval** pipeline: instead of matching keywords, it retrieves by **meaning** using embeddings and cosine similarity.
 It excels when users phrase questions differently from the documents (synonyms, paraphrases, typos, bilingual queries).
 For exact keyword scenarios you can add a **lexical IR** layer (e.g., BM25) and fuse results (RRF/MMR) for a **hybrid IR** setup.

 ---